Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Results

 \section{Results}

-Figure \ref{fig:exp} show the results of testing the trained autoencoder with three different sampling regimes on the Ford Explorer drive cycles.
-The results show the reconstruction error using the cost function $J(X,X')$ for each category of data, presented as error bars: max, 75\%, median, 25\%, and min.
-The left plot in Fig.~\ref{fig:exp} shows the results of the cost function for the batch sampled data $x^i \in \mathbb{R}^{256x128x58}$.
-The middle plot shows the average cost function result batched over each drive cycle sampled with a 128 time-step window $x^i \in \mathbb{R}^{bx128x58}$.
-Each drive cycle is composed of roughly $15,000$ time-steps, therefore $b\approx{120}$.
-Finally, the plot on the left tests the cost function result for each individual 128 time-step window $x^i \in \mathbb{R}^{128x58}$ sampling the entirety of available data.
-With the first two tests, which employed batch sampling, an error threshold was able to differentiate the normal and abnormal cycles with 100\% accuracy in the test data.
-Testing the data by individual 128 time-step sample (approximately 0.8\% of a drive cycle) differentiated normal and abnormal samples with 97\% accuracy.
+Figure \ref{fig:exp} show the results of testing the trained autoencoder with three different sampling regimes on the drive cycle data.
+The results showcase the test reconstruction error using the cost function $J(X,X')$, representing the ranges of reconstruction error: max, 75\%, median, 25\%, and min.
+The left plot in Fig.~\ref{fig:exp} shows the results of training and validation of the autoencoder using the cost function for the batches of cropped data used to train the network $x^i \in \mathbb{R}^{256x128x58}$.
+Cropping of the data set created an unbiased representation of the data, while reducing the data needed to training the network.
+To compare the reconstruction error of the training and validation data set, the test data composed of faulty drive cycles was sampled in the same fashion.
+The results show that the training and validation data produce a similar range of reconstruction error, while the test data set composed of abnormal drive cycles shows a much higher reconstruction error.
+The middle plot of Figure \ref{fig:exp} shows the averaged reconstruction error over each drive cycle sampled with a 128 time-step window $x^i \in \mathbb{R}^{bx128x58}$ without cropping the data.
+Each drive cycle is composed of roughly $14,000$ time-steps, therefore each drive cycle averages a batch of samples $b\approx{100}$.
+Finally, the plot on the left tests the reconstruction error for individual 128 time-step windows $x^i \in \mathbb{R}^{128x58}$ sampling the entirety of available data.
+With the first two tests, the reconstruction error is calculated over several samples, where an error threshold was able to differentiate the normal and abnormal cycles with 100\% accuracy in the test data.
+The third test shown on the left treats each data set as a series of individual samples of 128 time-steps and calculates the reconstruction errors of each sample which is approximately 0.8\% of a drive cycle.
+The reconstruction error of 26,000 samples from the normal drive cycles used in the training set, 1,500 samples from the validation set, and 13,000 samples from the faulty drive cycles demonstrates that these samples, when reconstructed with the trained autoencoder, can be classified as normal or abnormal samples with 97\% accuracy.